 Visit Splunk website here.

-Graylog is a powerful open source fully integrated log management framework.
-It helps system administrators analyze, aggregate and extract disorganized, systematic and framed data from server logs which are gathered with Syslog.
-It also enables users to visualize and search the logs using an intuitive diagrams rich interface.
+Graylog is a powerful, fully integrated open source log management framework that helps system administrators analyze, aggregate, and extract structured and unstructured data from server logs collected with Syslog.
+It allows users to visualize and search the logs using a rich interface with intuitive diagrams.